 It depends on the age of the child.

 For a young toddler, you can say simply yet accurately that the baby grows from an egg in the mother’s womb, pointing to our stomach and comes out from a special place, called the vagina.
 There is no need for us to go into details such as lovemaking because they would not understand that such a young age.

-We can also share simply that because a man and woman love each other, after they get married, they can be close with one another.
+We can also share simply that because a man and woman love each other after they get married, they can be close to one another.
 The man’s sperm will then join the woman’s eggs and then the baby will begin to grow.
 Most kids under the age of 6 will accept this answer.

 Make use of teachable moments